pschmitt/docker-insync-desktop/README.md

 Then you can navigate to `http://localhost:5800` to login.

+Alternatively you can use `insync.sh` to execute [insync headless](https://help.insynchq.com/en/articles/4257855-insync-3-headless-getting-started) commands.

 ## Important notes

 ⚠️ insync may be hiding in the tray, just click on the app icon in the tray.